rybafish/rybafish.github.io/soundAlerts.md

 # Popup the window on alert
 alertAutoPopup: True

+# Play a sound when the autorefresh console is disconnected
+alertDisconnected: 'disconnected.wav'
 ```

 Two alert sounds come with RybaFish itelf: default.wav an warning.wav.
 Those files part of the build and can be used without any additional actions.